Daniel W. Bliss

 Daniel W. Bliss (born 1966) is an American professor, engineer, and physicist.
-He is a Fellow of the IEEE and was awarded the IEEE Warren D. White award for outstanding technical advances in the art of radar engineering in 2021.
+He is a Fellow of the IEEE and was awarded the IEEE Warren D. White award for outstanding technical advances in the art of radar engineering in 2021 for his contributions to MIMO radar, Multiple-Function Sensing and Communications Systems, and Novel Small-Scale Radar Applications.
 He is a professor in the School of Electrical, Computer and Energy Engineering at Arizona State University.
 He is also the director of the Center for Wireless Information Systems and Computational Architecture (WISCA).

 He focuses on the fields of wireless communications, remote sensing, signal processing, information theory and estimation theory.
-He has written about MIMO radar, MIMO communications, and RF convergence.
+He is responsible for foundational work in MIMO radar, MIMO communications, and RF convergence.
 He has also made contributions to biomedical anticipatory analytics.

 He has also served as a member of the IEEE AESS Radar System Panel and as a Senior Editor of the IEEE Signal Processing Magazine.

 Education

 Bliss received his bachelor's degree in electrical engineering from Arizona State University in 1989, and then went on to complete his master's and doctorate degree in physics from the University of California at San Diego under Hans Paar in 1995 and 1997 respectively.
 He did his graduate research in high energy physics and was stationed at Cornell University, where he worked on two-photon physics using the CLEO particle detector.